souraj93/React-Custom-Table/README.md

 ```

 #### How to run
 Just download or clone the repository in your terminal.
 Go inside **React-Custom-Table** folder in the terminal.
 Type **npm install** to install the dependencies.
-After that, type the command **npm start or num run start**.
+After that, type the command **npm start or npm run start**.